ckqqqq/NeuroSteer/README.md

 <p align="center">
   <img src=doc/demo_main_1.7b.gif/>
 </p>

-* regulate language model behaviors in any tasks
+* Quantitative regulation of language model behaviors in any tasks

 ### How does NeuroSteer work?